North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 The great thing about the timing of our trip was that it was low season, so it wasn’t very busy and the other tourists we saw were mostly Argentines.

-Most people recommend April to November as the ideal time to visit north Argentina.
-Summer (December to February) can be too hot for most visitors.
+April to November is the ideal time to visit north Argentina.
+Summer (December to February) brings a lot of rain, which can often wash out roads or make them unpassable.

 How to get to north Argentina

 To do this trip, fly into Salta or Jujuy.
-We flew into Salta and did a sort-of figure eight loop beginning and ending there.
+We flew into Salta and did a sort-of figure eight loop.
+You’ll loop north into Jujuy and Humahuaca/Purmamarca, then swing back through Salta province to Cachi and down to Cafayate before returning to Salta (see the map later on).

 Aerolíneas Argentinas flies daily to Salta and Jujuy, as does low-cost carrier FlyBondi.